RobSimons1/global-white-shark-attack/README.md

 The dashboard is designed in the AWS Cloud9 environment and regularly committed and to GitHub after each crucial piece of coding.
 Using this method as a sanity check for the development enabled me to restore the site back to previous stages when it functioned correctly or easily find lost pieces of code.

-The Git process utilised is as follows:
+To deploy the project to Github the following steps were taken:

+  1. created a `master` branch in Github repository
-  1. Local Cloud9 environment used to build the site
+  2. Used Local AWS Cloud9 environment used to build the site
-  2. Committed files to the staging area
+  3. Committed files to the staging area using bash terminal commands: `git status`; `git add (specify directory)`; `git commit -m"add message"`
-  3. Pushed files to the working environment, which then updates the repository and is also viewable as a link [https://github.com/RobSimons1/global-white-shark-attack-dashboard] for testing on other devices and screen resolutions
+  4. Pushed files to the working environment using `git push`, which then updates the repository and is also viewable as a link https://github.com/RobSimons1/global-white-shark-attack-dashboard for testing on other devices and screen resolutions
+  5. Published site from `master` branch using `settings` tab in the main page of the repository, selct `source` as `master branch`, then `save`
+  6. The repository can be cloned by clicking `Clone or Download` on the main page of the repository
+  7. In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository
+  8. Open Git Bash Terminal
+  9. Type `git clone`, and then paste the URL
+  10. Press `Enter`.
+A local clone will be created.

 ## Credits